argoproj-labs/argocd-image-updater/docs/basics/update-methods.md

 ## Overview

 Argo CD Image Updater supports several methods to propagate new versions of the images to Argo CD.
-These methods are also refered to as *write back methods*.
+These methods are also referred to as *write back methods*.

 Currently, the following methods are supported: